pygame/pygame/docs/reST/ref/music.rst

    the music playing.

    If you are loading from a file object, the namehint parameter can be used to specify the type of music data in the object.
-For example: :code:`load(fileobj, "mp3")`.
+For example: :code:`load(fileobj, "ogg")`.

    .. versionchanged:: 2.0.2 Added optional ``namehint`` argument